Fl0W97/ci-p4-methods-library/README.md

 ### Other tools ###

-    Git: The version control system that tracks changes in the code and enables collaboration among developers.
+[Git](https://git-scm.com/): The version control system that tracks changes in the code and enables collaboration among developers.
+[Gitpod](https://www.gitpod.io/): A cloud-based IDE used for local development and coding.
-    Pip3: The Python package manager used to install and manage project dependencies.
+[Pip3](https://pypi.org/): The Python package manager used to install and manage project dependencies.
-    Render: A platform used to render and display the project’s README file.
-    GitHub: A platform that hosts the website’s source code and facilitates project management through features like the Kanban board.
+[GitHub](https://github.com/): A platform that hosts the website’s source code and facilitates project management through features like the Kanban board.
-    Chrome DevTools: The developer tools in Google Chrome used to debug and inspect the website’s frontend.
+[Chrome DevTools](https://developer.chrome.com/docs/devtools): The developer tools in Google Chrome used to debug and inspect the website’s frontend.
-    Firefox DevTools: The developer tools in Firefox used to debug and inspect the website’s frontend.
+[Firefox DevTools](https://firefox-source-docs.mozilla.org/devtools-user/): The developer tools in Firefox used to debug and inspect the website’s frontend.
-    Font Awesome: A library used to incorporate scalable vector icons into the website.
+[Font Awesome](https://fontawesome.com/): A library used to incorporate scalable vector icons into the website.
 [Coolors](https://coolors.co/): A tool used to generate a color palette for the website’s design.
-    W3C Validator: A tool used to validate the HTML5 code to ensure it follows best practices and standards.
+[W3C Validator](https://validator.w3.org/): A tool used to validate the HTML5 code to ensure it follows best practices and standards.
-    W3C CSS Validator: A tool used to validate the CSS code, ensuring it conforms to web standards.
+[W3C CSS Validator](https://jigsaw.w3.org/css-validator/): A tool used to validate the CSS code, ensuring it conforms to web standards.
-    JSHint: A tool used to check JavaScript code for potential errors or problems.
+[JSHint](https://jshint.com/): A tool used to check JavaScript code for potential errors or problems.
-    PEP8: A tool used to check the Python code against the PEP8 coding standards for readability and consistency.
+[PEP8](https://pep8ci.herokuapp.com/): A tool used to check the Python code against the PEP8 coding standards for readability and consistency.
-    Miro: A tool used to create visual diagrams, such as the Entity-Relationship Diagram for the project.
+[Miro](https://miro.com): A tool used to create visual diagrams, such as the Entity-Relationship Diagram for the project.
-    Heroku: A cloud platform used to deploy and host the website in a production environment.
+[Heroku](https://www.heroku.com): A cloud platform used to deploy and host the website in a production environment.
-    Gitpod: A cloud-based IDE used for local development and coding.

 ### Installed packages requirements.txt ###

 asgiref==3.8.1:
-    A utility library for Python that provides asynchronous server gateway interface (ASGI) support for Django and other Python web frameworks, facilitating asynchronous communication and handling multiple connections.
+A utility library for Python that provides asynchronous server gateway interface (ASGI) support for Django
+    and other Python web frameworks, facilitating asynchronous communication and handling multiple connections.

 crispy-bootstrap5==0.7:
-    A Django package that integrates the Bootstrap 5 framework with Django Crispy Forms, making it easier to render Bootstrap-styled forms with a clean and responsive layout.
+A Django package that integrates the Bootstrap 5 framework with Django Crispy Forms,
+    making it easier to render Bootstrap-styled forms with a clean and responsive layout.

 dj-database-url==0.5.0:
-    A library that simplifies the database connection setup in Django by parsing the DATABASE_URL environment variable and configuring the database settings accordingly, commonly used for cloud deployment.
+A library that simplifies the database connection setup in Django by parsing the DATABASE_URL environment
+    variable and configuring the database settings accordingly, commonly used for cloud deployment.

 Django==4.2.7:
-    The web framework used for building the website's backend, offering a powerful, flexible, and secure platform for web application development, including routing, database management, and templating.
+The web framework used for building the website's backend, offering a powerful, flexible, and secure platform
+    for web application development, including routing, database management, and templating.

 django-allauth==0.57.2:
     A Django package for handling authentication, registration, and account management.
 It supports login via social accounts (e.g., Google, Facebook) and traditional email/password-based login.

 django-crispy-forms==2.3:
     A Django library that provides better control over the rendering of forms by allowing you to use a simpler, cleaner syntax to integrate forms with popular CSS frameworks such as Bootstrap.

 django-summernote==0.8.20.0:
     A Django app that integrates the Summernote WYSIWYG (What You See Is What You Get) editor for rich-text editing.
 It's used to enhance text areas for content creation by users.

 gunicorn==20.1.0:
     A Python-based WSGI (Web Server Gateway Interface) server that serves the Django application in production environments.
 It's known for its speed and ability to handle multiple requests concurrently.

 oauthlib==3.2.2:
     A library used for implementing OAuth 1.0 and OAuth 2.0 authentication protocols.
 It's a key dependency for handling secure access to protected resources via third-party authentication services.

 psycopg2==2.9.10:
     A PostgreSQL adapter for Python, enabling Django to communicate with PostgreSQL databases.
 It's used for interacting with the relational database in the backend of the website.

 PyJWT==2.9.0:
     A Python library used to generate and verify JSON Web Tokens (JWT), commonly used for securely transmitting information and managing user authentication in web applications.

 python3-openid==3.2.0:
     A library that supports the OpenID authentication protocol, used for facilitating single sign-on (SSO) across multiple applications.
 It's integrated into django-allauth for user authentication via third-party providers.

 requests-oauthlib==2.0.0:
     An extension to the requests library, allowing easy integration with OAuth 1.0 and 2.0 protocols for API requests.
 It's used for handling authentication in API calls that require OAuth.

 sqlparse==0.5.1:
     A non-validating SQL parser for Python used to parse, format, and manipulate SQL queries, helpful in debugging and optimizing database queries within Django projects.

 whitenoise==6.5.0:
     A static file management library for Django, used to serve static files in a production environment.
 It simplifies the handling of static content (like images, CSS, and JS) and integrates easily with cloud platforms.

 ## Deployment